verbjs/verb/CONTRIBUTING.md

 If you have questions about contributing:

 1. Check existing GitHub issues and discussions
-2. Join our Discord community
-3. Create a new GitHub discussion
+2. Create a new GitHub discussion
-4. Reach out to maintainers
+3. Reach out to maintainers

 Thank you for contributing to Verb! 🚀